 More common causes of the nephrotic syndrome

 It can be caused by a wide range of primary (idiopathic) and secondary glomerular diseases.
-See also the separate articles Acute Nephritis and Nephrosis, Interstitial Nephritides and Nephrotoxins and Glomerulonephritis.
+See also the separate Acute Nephritis, Interstitial Nephritides and Nephrotoxins and Glomerulonephritis articles.

 Primary glomerular diseases